 TExES practice helps you get familiar with the format, structure and wording of real test questions.
 Being familiar with the types of questions, answer structures and formats will give you an ‘unfair advantage’ and improve your score quickly.

 Not being familiar with this assessment beforehand creates stress, confusion and channels your mental energy and time away getting answers correct.

-Quality TExES exam practice simulates the test taking experience.
-A test prep provider that teaches you how to decode test questions and determine the answer when you don’t know the answer will turbo-boost your score to passing level.
-Teaching Solutions provides proprietary techniques to figure-out the answers to many questions when you don’t know the correct answer.
+Quality TExES test practice simulates the test taking experience.
+A test prep provider that teaches you how to decode test questions and determine the answer when you don’t know the answer boosts your score to passing level.
+There are proprietary techniques to figure-out the answers to many questions when you don’t know the correct answer.

 Warning: free TExES practice tests usually aren’t like the actual test.
 “Free practice questions” is usually code for “mediocre” or poor quality.
 Flimsy study books and practice exams can lead your test preparation in the wrong direction.
 Such study materials could cause you to study the wrong content and fail.
 Chances are if you find free sample questions online, they won’t be very good.
 (At least not good enough to actually help you pass.)

 Whether you’re taking the TExES Math, TExES Pedagogy and Professional Responsibilities, TExES Science 7-12, TExES Science 4-8, TExES Social Studies 7-12, TExES Special Education, TExES ESL, TExES Core Subjects EC-6 or other exam, make sure you get the best preparation resources.
 The best TExES practice tests will be the most like the real exam in its coverage.